Skip to Content

 16. Minskin Cat Breed

-Minskin cats have quite stocky bodies and rather short legs.
+Minskin cats have quite stocky bodies and are cats with short legs.
 Their coat is unique due to its lack of fur.
 The Minskin breed was created from the Sphynx cat breed.
 This is a relatively new breed of cat.
 It was first developed in 1998 in Boston.

 Minskin Cat

 The breeder crossed his Munchkin cat with a Sphynx for a healthier immune system.
-By 2005, 50 cats could be called Minskins and this new breed was recognised.
-As you will have seen throughout this post, rare cat breeds are often quite new which means that they have yet to breed extensively.
+By 2005, 50 cats could be called Minskins and this new breed was recognized.
+As you will have seen throughout this post, rare cat breeds are often quite new, meaning they have yet to breed extensively.

 17. Cornish Rex Cat Breed

-The Cornish Rex cat has a head shaped liked a triangle.
+The Cornish Rex cat has a head shaped like a triangle.
 As a result, its eyes and ears are prominent and large.
-The eyes of the Cornish Rex cat tend to be golden in colour although that can vary.
+The eyes of the Cornish Rex cat tend to be golden, although that can vary.

-This cat breed is often compared to greyhound dogs due to their sleek appearance and they like a long, lolling run.
-This is a very adventurous breed that loves to explore and will keep its playful demeanor long after its kitten days are finished.
+This big-eared cat breed is often compared to greyhound dogs due to their sleek appearance and they like a long, lolling run.
+This very adventurous breed loves to explore and will keep its playful demeanor long after its kitten days are finished.

 18. Lykoi Cat

-This interesting feline bears a strong resemblance to the popular imagery of a werewolf.
+This interesting feline strongly resembles the popular imagery of a werewolf.
 With shorter and lighter fur around their mouth, nose, and eyes, an interesting design is made that accentuates their features in a werewolf-like way.

 The scraggly salt and pepper fur of the Lykoi cat adds to the idea of a little beasty.
 Their name was derived from the Greek word for wolves, which strengthens their claim to werewolf status.